The Mad Ship: Reception

 Reviews of The Mad Ship varied.
-One reviewer called the book "a strong and vivid novel" and another reviewer stated the book held "a spell-binding story full of wonderful characters and intrigue".
-Multiple reviewers commented on the multi-dimensional characters used in the story as one of the novel's strengths.
+One reviewer called the book "a strong and vivid novel", and another stated the book held "a spell-binding story full of wonderful characters and intrigue".
+Multiple reviewers commented on the multi-dimensional characters used in the story, highlighting it as one of the novel's strengths.

 About the plot of the book, Kirkus Reviews said "Hobb displays a wonderful imagination but has cast aside any remaining inclination toward control."